selfage/web_service_client/README.md

 `ServiceClient` will construct an `HttpError` whenever server finishes response without ok status, typically with 4xx or 5xx error code.
 See `@selfage/http_error` for more explanation of `HttpError`.

-In addition to the try-catch statement above, you can also add a listener to it, which can serve as a global handler of `HttpError` especially when `ServiceClient` is instantiated as a global singleton.
+In addition to the try-catch statement above, you can also add a listener to it, which can serve as a global handler of `HttpError` especially when `ServiceClient` is instantiated as a singleton.

 ```TypeScript
 // Suppose we created a `ServiceClient`.